 Whether you’re planning on moving abroad or domestically in the US, you’re probably wondering how much you should budget for your cat’s part of the move.
-It’s important to keep in mind that there are many pieces to moving a cat that determine the costs.
+It’s important to keep in mind that there are many pieces to moving a cat that determines the costs.

 Even if you choose not to hire a professional service to organize a safe move plan for your cat, the individual expenses can add up to a big price tag.
 To help give you a better idea of what to expect with the costs of your cat’s move, we’ve put together some of the items to keep in mind when budgeting for your travels.

 Attention: The below estimates only provide a general idea of how much it costs to ship a cat without hiring a service provider to help.
 Involving a service provider or adding various conditions to your move will make the prices vary.
 Contact a PetRelocation Consultant here to find out what your cat’s move will cost with our services.

 Is your pet traveling in-cabin or in the cargo hold?
 Either way, you’ll need to purchase a kennel that meets the airlines’ requirements.
 For cargo travel, we have some tips and tricks for finding the right kennel for your cat on this page.

 Research the costs of travel crates ahead of time and don’t forget to purchase two water bowls to attach to the door!

 Example Estimate: A medium PetMate Sky Kennel, what most airlines consider to be the best size for cats traveling in cargo, can cost anywhere between $50 USD and $200 USD.